spassvogel/gilles-game/docs/thoughts.md

     EQUIPMENT = { APPAREL, WEAPONS }

 17/11/2019 STORE WORLD POS
+(obsolete)
-[ ] store world pos in redux, pass to WorldMap.scrollToPosition [ ] read: Three.js projecting mouse clicks to a 3D scene - how to do it and how it works
+[-] store world pos in redux, pass to WorldMap.scrollToPosition [-] read: Three.js projecting mouse clicks to a 3D scene - how to do it and how it works
           https://barkofthebyte.azurewebsites.net/post/2014/05/05/three-js-projecting-mouse-clicks-to-a-3d-scene-how-to-do-it-and-how-it-works

 17/11/2019 ANIMATIONS